<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Very fast setup and onboarding

-• Clean, shareable notes immediately after meetings
+• Clean, shareable notes right after the meeting

 • Low friction for non-technical users